LearnDash Group Branding

 Block Name: Group Logo

 With this module enabled, you can add a custom logo to a LearnDash group page, similar to how you add a featured image to a course.
 To set a logo, edit (or create) the associated group.
-On the LearnDash Group edit page, this module adds a new Branding Logo metabox where an image can be set.
+On the LearnDash Group edit page, this module uses the Featured Image metabox where an image can be set.

 Once you associate a custom logo with a group, you can then display the logo on a page by using the shortcode or block.
 Depending on the layout of your page, you may want to show the custom logo in a smaller size.
 This can be accomplished by including the size attribute in your shortcode or block, for example: